difio/difio/CONTENT_ADMINISTRATION_GUIDE.md

 * Explicitly query upstream - see `difio.tasks.cron_find_new_versions`; or
 * Use web hooks with some package repositories - see `difio.views.hook_rubygems`.

+**TIP:** for smaller sites querying upstream may be better in terms of required storage, messaging and bandwidth instead of importing from RSS or web hooks!

-When newer upstream version is found analytics records are created with the following statuses:
+When newer upstream version is found analytics records are created.
+The following statuses represent various stages of records life-cycle:

-* *NEW* - this status records the fact that there is a new version and analytics for it were not yet processed;
+* *NEW* - there is a new version and analytics for it were pending processing.
+Possibly some of the requried data (like git checkout URL) is not made available yet;

 * *ASSIGNED* - records with this status are under processing currently.
 The processing is triggered either manually or by `difio.tasks.cron_generate_advisory_files`;